NSHipster/articles/2019-06-24-propertywrapper.md

 Years ago,
 we [remarked](/at-compiler-directives/) that the "at sign" (`@`) ---
-along with square brackets and ridiculously-long method names --- was as characteristic of Objective-C as parentheses are to Lisp or punctuation is to Perl.
+along with square brackets and ridiculously-long method names --- was a defining characteristic of Objective-C.
 Then came Swift,
-and with it an end to these curious little 🥨-shaped glyphs.<br/>
-Or so we thought.
+and with it an end to these curious little 🥨-shaped glyphs ...or so we thought.

 At first,
 the function of `@` was limited to Objective-C interoperability: